n-rook/silentselene-blog/README.md

 # How do I make changes?

-First, install 11ty (with the package.json included).
+First, install nodejs and npm; you can use nvm (see the .nvmrc) but you can also just directly install NodeJS 20 if you like.
+Next, install 11ty (with the package.json included).
 Then, change the content directory.
 You can run `npm run build -- --serve` to preview your changes locally.

 # Note on license